rothos/protocol_1/index.md

 - Might want to gently repeat
 - Might want to gently hold in the “twitched” position for a while to see what happens

 There’s the cliche of having something to bite down on, when experiencing pain or something.
 I’m not suggesting that, though it could be good—teeth generally aren’t supposed to touch teeth, but, if your jaw happens to be clenching, putting in a mouthguard might be good for your teeth and bad for your jaw—maybe ask a dentist or something about tradeoffs.
 In any case, the point of this paragraph is to make an analogy to biting down on something: if your hand is clenching, it can make it safer for your hand to clench if you clench a stress ball or a rolled up shirt.
 If your neck is doing weird things, it can be helpful to do that laying it in a cradle of pillows, and so forth.
 It’s good to be able to meditate sitting or standing tall, but it’s also good to be able to arrange your environment when/if that’s the best thing, too.
+Another take: “Having things squeeze or slide against can slow things down, reduce currently problematic degrees of freedom and/or increase feedback through resistance or friction”

-Another thing to vary: Surfaces from very hard concrete to very soft for standing, sitting, and laying down, for very different kinds of feedback.
+Another postural thing to vary: Surfaces from very hard concrete to very soft for standing, sitting, and laying down, for very different kinds of feedback.
 For lying down: both on back and side, with and without a pillow.
 You might look into “natural sleeping postures.
 Firmer head or neck pillows can give better feedback for spotting creeping muscle tension or having it not arise in the first place.”

 You should check to make you’re not losing flexibility or that certain physical movements (or patterns of attention) aren’t becoming subtly unpleasant or aversive.
 Also, barbell weight training and bodyweight exercise is good, too, as another way to check for whether something is off, e.g. if some exercises become aversive or you’re losing strength or less able to transmit power through structure.